The Abbey of Vallombrosa between nature, art and spirituality

 How to get to Vallombrosa

-By car: from Firenze, about 50 kilometers, take the highway A1 till the exit for Incisa, then strada provinciale 85.
+By car: from Florence, about 50 kilometers, take the highway A1 till the exit for Incisa, then strada provinciale 85.

 By bus: line 343 (Florence-Pontassieve-Saltino-Vallombrosa) company Autolinee Mugello Valdisieve.